Venthe/gitea-helm-chart/README.md

 - New install: By default the secrets are created automatically.
 If you provide secrets via `gitea.config` they will be used instead of automatic generation.
-- Existing installs: By default the secrets won't be deployed, neither via configuration nor via auto generation.
+- Existing installs: The secrets won't be deployed, neither via configuration nor via auto generation.
+We explicitly prevent to set new secrets.
-- Existing install with `gitea.enforceAppSecretRecreation`: will allow again automatic generation or deploy via `gitea.config`

-:rotating_light: Although the Chart provides resetting secret keys, it is not advisable to do so for existing installations.
+:rotating_light: It would be possible to set new secret keys manually by entering the running container and rewriting the app.ini by hand.
+However, this it is not advisable to do so for existing installations.
 Certain settings like _LDAP_ would not be readable anymore.